-Recent reviews by IMF/AFR teams strongly support CD to countries in the region to, inter-alia, support national statistical agencies on migrating to GFSM14 from GFSM86/01 to better align to SNA 2008 and BOPM6, addressing data inconsistencies and poor coverage, and to improve fiscal reporting.
+At the June 2023 meeting, the SC acknowledged the need for CD on Government Finance Statistics (GFS) and Public Sector Debt Statistics (PSDS) to further improve coverage, methodology, and periodicity of statistics in this area.
+These areas are also supported by the recent reviews by IMF/AFR teams which calls for migrating to GFSM14 from GFSM86/01 to better align to SNA 2008 and BOPM6, addressing data inconsistencies and poor coverage, and improving fiscal reporting.
 The support to member countries on GFS will contribute towards improving debt management, reporting on fiscal risks arising from state-owned enterprises, and forecasting and policy analysis.
 In coordination with the STA, the advisor will:

-- prepare annual workplans for TA, training, and professional attachments for individual member countries based on demand and the needs assessments of STA, country teams, regional commitments of the country (especially with SADC and COMESA), and the views of development partners. - provide customized in-country training on GFS and PSDS to national statistical agencies depending on the level of progress and organize attachment programs, - advise on institutional arrangements needed to create platforms to discuss collaboration on data exchanges and to effectively collect data for the production and dissemination of GFS and PSDS, and - Contribute to the review of existing legislation on statistics to support good statistical practices.
+- prepare annual workplans for TA, training, and professional attachments for individual member countries based on demand and the needs assessments of STA, country teams, regional commitments of the country (especially with SADC and COMESA), and the views of development partners, - provide customized in-country training on GFS and PSDS to national statistical agencies depending on the level of progress and organize attachment programs,

+- advise on institutional arrangements needed to create platforms to discuss collaboration on data exchanges and to effectively collect data for the production and dissemination of GFS and PSDS, and - Contribute to the review of existing legislation to support good statistical practices.